 · Approved Car Dealerships – If you require help finding a vehicle to finance, we will pass information about you to one of our approved dealers to provide assistance.
 We will give them some basic information to contact you and discuss any available options.
 We will inform you about the car dealer and request your permission to share your personal information before doing so.

 · Credit Reference and Fraud Prevention Agencies – We share your information with these agencies to aid us in making credit decisions.
 For more information about how we interact with Credit Reference Agencies click here.

-· Payment Reminder System (PRS) agents – If you enter into a Hire Purchase Agreement with Car Finance Today, as part of your terms and conditions you will need to have a PRS device installed.
+· Payment Reminder System (PRS) agents – If you enter into a Hire Purchase Agreement with Immediate Car Finance, as part of your terms and conditions you will need to have a PRS device installed.
 We may need to pass approved device fitters personal information in order to fit your PRS at your car dealership, your home or at an agreed location.

 · Finance Companies – If purchasing a vehicle we will share your information with companies on our approved list of finance providers to aid them in making a decision to provide you with finance.
 You can find out more about how these companies use the information we share by viewing their Privacy Notice.
 A link is provided below for each of the firms we share data with: